 Note: The boiler incorporates an automatic bypass, hence no other system bypass is necessary.
+However, it is recommended to fit TRV's on all radiators except in rooms with a room thermostat.

-However if TRV's are installed at least one radiator (preferable in the bathroom) must be permanently open, ie. fitted with two lockshield valves.
+If no room thermostat is fitted, at least one radiator (preferable in the bathroom) must be permanently open, i.e. fitted with two lockshield valves.